 or more circuit-breakers which include, for example, transformers, reactors, cables and overhead lines and DC converters, but excludes busbars, generation circuits and offshore transmission circuits.

-Onshore Transmission Licensee NGET, SPT, SHET’s and such other person who is the holder of a transmission licence in respect of an onshore transmission system granted under Section 6 (1) (b) of the Electricity Act 1989 (as amended by the Utilities Act 2000 and the Energy Act 2004).
+Onshore Licensee NGET, SPT, SHET’s and such other person who is the holder of a transmission licence in respect of an onshore transmission system granted under Section 6 (1) (b) of the Electricity Act 1989 (as amended by the Utilities Act 2000 and the Energy Act 2004).

 Onshore Transmission System The system consisting (wholly or mainly) of high

-voltage electric lines owned or operated by onshore transmission licensees and used for the transmission of electricity from one power station to a substation or to another power station or between substations or to or from offshore transmission systems or to or from any external interconnections and includes any plant and apparatus and meters owned or operated by onshore transmission licensees within Great Britain in connection with the transmission of electricity.
+voltage electric lines owned or operated by onshore Licensees and used for the transmission of electricity from one power station to a substation or to another power station or between substations or to or from offshore transmission systems or to or from any external interconnections and includes any plant and apparatus and meters owned or operated by onshore Licensees within Great Britain in connection with the transmission of electricity.
 The onshore transmission system does not include any remote transmission assets.
 For the avoidance of doubt, the onshore transmission system, together with the offshore transmission systems form the national electricity transmission system.